Advance registration is required.

 Bard College Awards

-This inspiring annual event celebrates the exceptional achievements of Bard alumni/ae and friends of the College; outstanding faculty and staff who are retiring are recognized with the Bardian Award.
-Join fellow Bard alumni/ae, faculty, and staff for cocktails and hors d’oeuvres on the Sosnoff Theater patio, followed by the Bard College Awards ceremony, hosted by Bard College President Leon Botstein and KC Serota ’04, president of the Bard College Alumni/ae Association Board of Governors.
+This inspiring annual event celebrates the exceptional achievements of Bard alumni/ae and friends of the College.
+Outstanding faculty and staff who are retiring are recognized with the Bardian Award.
+Join fellow Bard alumni/ae, faculty, and staff for cocktails and hors d’oeuvres on the Sosnoff Theater patio, followed by the Bard College Awards ceremony, hosted by Bard College President Leon Botstein and Mollie Meikle ’03, president of the Bard College Alumni/ae Association Board of Governors.
 The event is free, but advance registration is required.
-Please be sure to pick up your packets from Registration before attending.
-Hosted by the Bard College Alumni/ae Association.
+Please be sure to pick up your packets from registration before attending.

 5 pm Cocktail Reception